SAP/ui5-tooling/docs/updates/migrate-v3.md

     Note that `devDependencies` and `optionalDependencies` are ignored for all but the current root project.

 Note that also the @ui5/server API has been changed.
-Instead of a `tree`, it now only accepts a `graph`.
+Instead of a `tree`, it now only accepts a `graph` instance as the first parameter.

 ### Migrating your code